-An ASD assessment involves a comprehensive assessment of an individual’s functioning and developmental history.
+An autism assessment involves a comprehensive assessment of an individual’s functioning and developmental history.
 It involves interviews, behavioural observations, and the use of various clinical assessment instruments.

 At Inclusive Directions we provide single diagnostic assessments, conducted by our resident speech pathologists.
-Please note, a second diagnostic assessment will be required from another professional if you wish to access support from Autism SA or for the diagnosis to be recognised by the Department of Education and Child Development (DECD).
+Please note, a second diagnostic assessment will be required from another professional either a psychologist, psychiatrist or a pediatrician if you wish for the diagnosis to be recognised by the Department of Education and Child Development (DECD).

 If the Autism Spectrum Disorder diagnosis is positive then a referral can be made to appropriate services, including the National Disability Insurance Scheme (NDIS).
 Inclusive Directions can help you provide the best supports, therapies and programs, through delivering supports at home, in the community and via consultations.
 Inclusive Directions is a registered NDIS provider, our programs are evidence based and are designed to provide greatest outcomes for your child.